umfy/convert-minecraft-texture-pack/readme.md

 To fix the problem, copy the directories from official samples into the pack and then replace the files inside them with corresponding files from the texture pack.

 ### Caveats
-I did not test  that with any directories other than *textures/blocks* since the texture pack i fixed did not affect other textures.
+I did not test  that with any directories other than *textures/blocks* since the texture pack I fixed did not affect other textures.

 Remember to remove the texture pack from the minecraft client before installing it again.